Who Is Don Cheadle?

 'Hotel Rwanda,' 'Crash'

-In 2005, Cheadle was nominated for the Academy Award for Best Actor for his portrayal of Paul Rusesabagina in the film Hotel Rwanda (2004), a film about the Rwandan genocide of 1994.
-He also starred in, and co-produced the movie Crash (2005), which won the 2005 Academy Award for Best Picture, and earned Cheadle a BAFTA and Screen Actors Guild Award nominations for Best Supporting Actor.
+In 2005 Cheadle was nominated for the Academy Award for Best Actor for his portrayal of Paul Rusesabagina in Hotel Rwanda (2004), a film about the Rwandan genocide of 1994.
+He also starred in and co-produced the movie Crash (2004), which won the 2005 Academy Award for Best Picture.
+His performance drew BAFTA and Screen Actors Guild Award nominations for Best Supporting Actor.

 Cheadle currently resides in Santa Monica, California, with actress Bridgid Coulter and their two daughters.

 Early Life & Career